lvgl/lv_port_pc_eclipse/README.md

 3. Browse the root directory of the project and click Finish
 4. Build your project and run it

+## CMake

+The following steps can be used with CMake on a Unix-like system.
+This may also work on other OSes but has not been tested.

+1. Ensure CMake is installed, i.e. the `cmake` command works on the terminal.
+2. Make a new directory.
+The name doesn't matter but `build` will be used for this tutorial.
+3. Type `cd build`.
+4. Type `cmake ..`.
+CMake will generate the appropriate build files.
+5. Type `make -j4` or (more portable) `cmake --build . --parallel`.
+6. The binary will be in `../bin/main`, and can be run by typing that command.

 ## Docker
 1. Build the docker container
 ```